-The article of Mitrano et al. (2013) fits within a fertile line of observations and models on inhomogeneities in granular media.
+The article of Mitrano et al. (2014) fits within a fertile line of observations and models on granular inhomogeneities.
 Their remarks suggest that complicated extensions of hydrodynamic equations to finite Knudsen number may not be necessary to capture cluster onset.
-This is reminiscent of a debate in gas dynamics, whereby adjustments to the Navier-Stokes equations (Brenner 2005) could capture features of shock waves (Holian et al. 1993; Greenshields & Reese 2007), thus avoiding Burnett-order considerations despite recorded failures of the Navier-Stokes equations (Alsmeyer 1976).
+This is reminiscent of a debate in gas dynamics, whereby adjustments to the Navier-Stokes equations (Brenner 2005) could describe shock waves (Greenshields & Reese 2007), thus avoiding Burnett-order considerations despite failures of the Navier-Stokes equations (Alsmeyer 1976).
 This simplification will be welcomed by those attempting to unify theories of clusters arising from fluid-particle interactions and granular collisions away from walls.